 These duties are set out in the 2002 Education Act.
-Schools also have statutory responsibilities in relation to promoting pupil wellbeing and pupil safeguarding (Children Act 2004) and community cohesion (Education Act 2006).
+Schools also have statutory responsibilities about promoting pupil wellbeing and pupil safeguarding (Children Act 2004) and community cohesion (Education Act 2006).
 The Equality Act 2010 also places duties on schools to help to reduce prejudice-based bullying.